 Client files are held in a secure filing cabinet and electronically.
-Net Psychology uses an electronic platform called Cliniko to manage client information.
+Net Psychology uses an electronic platform called Cliniko and Powerdiary to manage client information.
 The information on each file includes personal information such as name, address, contact phone numbers, medical history, and other personal information collected as part of providing the psychological service.

 How clients' personal information is collected

 A client's personal information is collected in a number of ways by Net Psychology, including when the client makes a booking through the Net Psychology website, when completing and returning hardcopy forms, through referrals, via email and when the client interacts directly with Net Psychology during consultations.

 A client’s personal information is gathered and used for the purpose of providing psychological services, which includes assessing, diagnosing and treating a client’s presenting issue.
 The personal information is retained in order to document what happens during sessions and enables the psychologist to provide a relevant and informed psychological service.